DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2025/index.md

 - Actively participate in interoperability testing and validation during the event.

 ### Registration
-Registration is open from December 18th, 2024 - January 28th, 2025
+Registration is open from December 18th, 2024 - January 28th, 2025.
+Participation in this Connectathon will be closed after the deadline so please register before.
 #### [Connectathon Registration Link ](https://docs.google.com/forms/d/e/1FAIpQLSewuhNqynEY_J15e4lBDPpyb5UhUY-DruqcX-HyKuKivCX_TA/viewform)

 ### Goals